pvlib/pvanalytics/docs/api.rst

    quality.irradiance.daily_insolation_limits

-There are three separate functions for calculating the component sum for GHI, DHI, and DNI.
-Using these functions, we can estimate one irradiance field using the two other irradiance fields.
+There is function for calculating the component sum for GHI, DHI, and DNI, and correcting for nighttime periods.
+Using this function, we can estimate one irradiance field using the two other irradiance fields.
 This can be useful for comparison, as well as to calculate missing data fields.

 .. autosummary::
    :toctree: generated/

-   quality.irradiance.calculate_ghi_component
-   quality.irradiance.calculate_dhi_component
-   quality.irradiance.calculate_dni_component
+   quality.irradiance.calculate_component_sum_series

 Gaps
 ----